 For example, can anyone truly complete the task of laundry?
 Unless you’re doing laundry naked, there’s always another item that needs washing.
 It’s a never ending task and one that multiplies exponentially for every family member.

-Being productive with laundry then isn’t about being amazing at getting it done every day and checking off the box.
-It’s much more about managing clothes, making sure enough laundry is done so people have weather-appropriate options available when needed.
+Being productive with laundry then is more about managing clothes and making sure people have the right options available when needed.

 With all things in the home, productivity should be clear and reasonable.
 We should often ask ourselves if what we have done or accomplished is working for the moment, day, or week.